 ‘A further recommendation of the report will see the Victorian Agency for Health Information undertake future audits to ensure ongoing compliance with the relevant policies, and a more transparent system,’ Dr Watson said.

 The review was commissioned by the Victorian Agency for Health Information after the Department of Health and Human Services became aware in December 2016 of over 900 patients who had not been placed on the publicly reported elective surgery waiting list due to an administrative error.

 About the Victorian Agency for Health Information

 The Victorian Agency for Health Information (the Agency) was formally established as an Administrative Office of the Victorian Government on 1 July 2017.
-The Agency analyses and shares information across our system to ensure everyone has an accurate picture of the performance of health services across Victoria.
-The Agency's responsibilities will flow across measurement of patient care and outcomes for three key purposes: public reporting, oversight and clinical improvement.
+The agency will analyse and share information across our system to ensure everyone has an accurate picture of the performance of health services across Victoria.
+The agency's responsibilities will flow across measurement of patient care and outcomes for three key purposes: public reporting, oversight and clinical improvement.

 The agency is led by Dr Diane Watson.
 Dr Watson was the inaugural Chief Executive Officer of the National Health Performance Authority and also the inaugural Chief Executive Officer of the New South Wales Bureau of Health Information.